 The award letter will list one or more programs of assistance in which funds are available to the student.
-Availability does not guarantee actual release of money.
-Disbursement of funds depends on grade level and credit hours enrolled.
-The student must complete any additional program applications (i.e., a student loan application), and meet enrollment and academic progress requirements before any checks can be released.
+Availability and acceptance of awarded aid does not guarantee the actual release of money or eligibility for funds, disbursement of funds depends on grade level, credit hours enrolled, cost of attendance, or the condition of institutional funds.
+The student must complete any additional program requirements (i.e., a student loan acceptance), and meet enrollment and academic progress guidelines before any refunds can be released.